ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 More specifically, the new workflow consists of the following steps.

-* Step A - This step is as in the original workflow, with the Client sending an Access Token Request to the token endpoint at the AS.
+* Step A - Like in the original workflow, the Client sends an Access Token Request to the token endpoint at the AS, with the additional indication that it opts in to use the alternative workflow.

+   As defined in {{sec-token_upload}}, this information is conveyed to the AS by means of the "token_upload" parameter.

 * Step A1 - This new step consists of the AS uploading the access token to the RS, typically at the authz-info endpoint, just like the Client does in the original workflow.